KnownSubset/CSE559-HybridImages/README.markdown

 _______

 These two images are able to produce a hybrid image that works reasonably well.
-The results would work beter if the angle that the skull and the body angle were aligned.
+The results would work better if the angle of the skull and the body were aligned.
 There were no images of full skeleton in a similiar pose to the one of Buffalo Bill that would have made a better hybrid image.
+Or if I could have found the skeleton minus the skull, the hybrid of person and the skeletal frame outline would produce a good hybrid.

 ![Buffalo Bill Hybrid](https://github.com/KnownSubset/CSE559-HybridImages/raw/master/buffaloBill-filtered.jpg "Buffalo Bill Filtered")
 ![Old-timey Buffalo Bill](https://github.com/KnownSubset/CSE559-HybridImages/raw/master/BuffaloBill.JPG "Old-timey Buffalo Bill")